 Don’t compare – statistics show that, while many divorced mothers suffer financially, divorced fathers tend to benefit.
 If your former husband has enjoyed a ‘bump’ in his finances, resist the temptation to adjust your lifestyle upwards, too.

 Don’t settle for less – many women make the mistake of accepting inadequate child support or inequitable division of assets in order to appease their ex-spouse.
 Think about your future with your children and ask for what you need.

 Divorce does not have to lead to financial devastation.
 An experienced divorce attorney can help you get on your feet and stay there.
-Call the Buffalo Law Offices of Randy S. Margulis and Associates at 716.886.9600 or contact us online.
+Call the Buffalo Law Offices of Randy S. Margulis at 716.886.9600 or contact us online.